M-Dearlove/Sprout-Space/README.md

 ## 💽 **Installation**

 First, Download the required dependencies for the front and backend directories in the package.json files.
 React, react-router dom, dotenv, apollo/client, graphql, bcrypt, cors, express, and mongoose.
 Once the dependencies are installed on the package.json, then you will need to run the terminal commands if running locally. <br/>
-As follows the terminal commands are npm install, npm run build, and lastly npm run dev.
+As follows the terminal commands are npm install, npm run build, and lastly npm run start:dev.
 This is for local execution.
 A deploy link is provided above if you want to use/test the application out without installation.

 ## 🖱️ **Usage**